Resume Keywords: How to Find the Right Words to Beat the ATS

 1. Scan a job posting for keywords.

 The first step is to look at a job listing that interests you and identify the skills and experience that match your own.
-To keep track of your matches, you should copy-paste the job description into a separate document and highlight them so you can easily reference them later.
+To keep track of your matches, copy-paste the job description into a separate document and highlight it so you can easily reference it later.

 For example, consider the following qualifications from a real job listing advertising a data analyst position.
-To identify relevant keywords and phrases, the applicant might go through the job description and mark the skills and experience that match their own by putting them in bold.
+To identify relevant keywords and phrases, the applicant might go through the job description and bold the skills and experience that match their own

-(Note: While this example only focuses on the qualifications section, you should do this for the whole job description.
+(Note: While this example only focuses on the qualifications section, you should do this for the entire job description.
 Often, employers include other key details elsewhere in a job posting.)

 Basic Qualifications: